What Is Macular Degeneration?

 - Digital Retina Image and/or OCT – full color 3D imaging of the macula to detect leakage from the vessels and measure retinal thickness.
 This can help the eye doctor diagnose wet AMD, even in the early phases.

 - Amsler Grid – The optometrist asks the patient how straight lines on a checkerboard grid appear.
 The answer “wavy” or “missing” could indicate the presence dry or wet AMD.

 Your vision is your gateway to the world.
 Good vision lets you live an active and independent life, even in your advanced years.
 Regardless of your age, get your eyes checked regularly, and all the more frequently if you have a family history of AMD or other risk factors.

-To schedule your eye exam with Dr. Thorsland, contact EyeStyles in Belmont today.
+To schedule your eye exam with Dr. Thorsland, contact EyeStyles+Care in Belmont today.